laurent22/joplin-turndown/README.md

 Convert HTML into Markdown with JavaScript.

+## Modifications

+**This is a mod of the original turndown package for use with Joplin.** The following changes have been made:

+- Remove JavaScript code from links
+- Prevent newlines inside link text

 ### to-markdown has been renamed to Turndown.
 See the [migration guide](https://github.com/domchristie/to-markdown/wiki/Migrating-from-to-markdown-to-Turndown) for details.

 ## Installation